Kriti-0b1111/Ansible-Labs/README.md

 └── vars/
     └── common.yml     # External variables file

-▶️ Steps to Run the Playbook
+▶️ **Steps to Run the Playbook**

-Open Codespace Terminal
+1.Open Codespace Terminal

-Use the built-in terminal in your GitHub Codespace.
+2.Use the built-in terminal in your GitHub Codespace.

-Run the playbook
+3.Run the playbook

-ansible-playbook -i inventory playbook.yml
+"ansible-playbook -i inventory playbook.yml"

-Expected Output
+**Expected Output**

 Prints a greeting message using your system hostname Creates a file at /tmp/hello_from_var.txt